 A high number of obstacles are currently being removed (see section 3.2).
-The Ministry of Environment continues to reduce nutrient flows from soil to river basins.
-This is being done by reestablishing formerly drained lakes and meadows.
+The Ministry of Environment and Food continues to reduce nutrient flows from soil to river basins.
+This is being done by re-establishing formerly drained lakes and meadows.
 Aside from official wetland restoration projects, a private fund (Aage V. Jensens Fund) is currently working to reestablish the 915 ha Lake Filsø.

-Considerable improvements and measures for restoration of Danish rivers will take place in 2012 and 2013 through grants of app.
-66 million DKK per year (equal to app.
-8.8 million Euro a year).
+Considerable improvements and measures for restoration of Danish rivers took place in 2012, 2013 and 2014 through grants of approximately 66 million DKK per year (equal to approximately 8.8 million Euro per year).
 These measures will also benefit migrating eels.